szilard/benchm-dl/README.md

 P2 GPU is 1.5x faster than G2.

-Tensorflow uses only 1 GPU even on the multi-GPU server (on this small dataset/model).
+Tensorflow uses only 1 GPU even on the multi-GPU server (maybe because of small dataset/model).

-Theano obtained multi-GPU support only recently and has not been added to Keras yet.
+Theano obtained multi-GPU support only recently and that feature has not been added to Keras yet.

 #### GPU vs CPU

+Tensorflow backend:

 Device       | Time (s)  | vs GPU
 -------------|-----------|---------